 The Quaker Socialist Society and Brighton Quakers extend a welcome all visitors to and residents of the Brighton area on 22 September.

-Whether you are attending Labour Party Conference or not, you are invited to join us in stillness in a Meeting for Worship at 10.30am on Sunday morning at the Friends Meeting House, Ship Street, BN1 1AF, at 10.30am followed by refreshments and a lunch at 12 noon.
+Whether you are attending Labour Party Conference or not, you are invited to join us in stillness in a Meeting for Worship at 10.30am on Sunday morning at the Friends Meeting House, Ship Street, BN1 1AF, followed by refreshments.
 Everybody is welcome.

 The Quaker Socialist Society provides fellowship and a forum for people who believe that political affairs are an essential part of Quaker life.
 We stand for ethical socialism, social justice and a fair, safe and peaceful world.
 We are not politically partisan.

 This is the first time we have helped organised a Quaker Meeting during a party conference, and if it goes well it opens the possibility of organising others with other parties.